CrazyBoyFeng/openwrt-easytier/README.md

 ## UCI Configuration

-Options are defined in `config easytier` sections in `/etc/config/easytier`.
+Options are defined in `config easytier` sections in `/etc/config/easytier` of `easytier-core`.

 Multiple `config easytier` sections can be defined for multi-instance (each section starts an independent `easytier-core` process with its own TUN device and firewall zone).
 The **section name** is used as the default value for `--instance-name` and `--dev-name` (`et_{section_name}`).

-Options are following the [official documentation](https://easytier.cn/guide/network/configurations.html).
+Options are following the `easytier-core --help`.

 ### Config Settings